 Ideal candidates for labiaplasty will typically have one or more of the following characteristics:

 Many women who choose to undergo labiaplasty seek to counter the effects of childbirth, significant weight loss, the natural aging process, or simply genetics.
-The most common reasons women choose labiaplasty are physical discomfort or self-consciousness.
+The most common reasons why women choose labiaplasty are physical discomfort and/or self-consciousness.
 During the consultation process, Dr. McCormack will perform a physical examination, review your medical history, discuss your expectations for the procedure, and determine if you are a good candidate for labiaplasty.

 Labiaplasty is typically performed as an outpatient procedure.
 There are a variety of techniques that can be employed during surgery, including both the edge-trim and wedge excision methods.
-Dr. McCormack customizes each labiaplasty procedure to meet the unique needs of the patient, and she will determine the most appropriate approach at the time of the consultation.
+Dr. McCormack customizes each labiaplasty procedure to meet the unique needs of the patient, and she will determine the most appropriate approach at the time of your consultation.
 The average surgery takes one to two hours to complete, and in most cases, only local anesthesia is required (though general anesthesia is an option for patients who need or desire it).

 After the labiaplasty procedure, patients are generally able to return home, though we recommend a family member or loved one be available for assistance.
 As with any surgery, patients can expect minor swelling or bruising, but these symptoms should resolve over time.
 Over-the-counter medication can usually help manage any discomfort that may be experienced initially, and most patients are able to return to their normal daily activities within two to three days.
 Any physical activity (including intercourse), however, should be avoided for at least four to six weeks while the body fully heals.